raspberrypilearning/target-practice-simplified/en/quiz1/question_3.md

   --- feedback ---

   No, this circle would have code of `circle(350, 150, 300)` to centre it towards the top right-hand side of the screen.
-The `x` coordinate is how far across the screen the ellipse is, and the `y` coordinate is how far down the screen it is.
+The `x` coordinate is how far across the screen the circle is, and the `y` coordinate is how far down the screen it is.

   --- /feedback ---